ungerts/bibtex-to-edn/README.md

 # bibtex-to-edn

+Experimental Quarkus application to convert BibTeX entries to EDN format.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.